TomatOrg/TomatBoot/boot-protocol.md

 Described in the boot headers

 ## Header
-You will need to have a section in your binary named `.kretlim-boot` and it is defined as follows
+You will need to have a section in your binary named `.kboot.header` and it is defined as follows
 ```c
 struct kboot_header {
   struct {